 Because you cannot use people’s bodies this way against their will.

-Because if people do not have control of their own bodies, they are basically slaves, and people can do with them whatever they want.
+And because if people do not have control of their own bodies, they are basically slaves.
+People can do with them whatever they want.

-Because if the father, brother, or son must stay hooked up to the WFV for nine months, then they won’t be able to take care of their family, go to work, go to school, and to pursue their life goals.
+Because if the father, brother, or son must stay hooked up to the WFV for nine months, then they can’t perform important duties.
+For example, they won’t be able to take care of their family, go to work, go to school, and to pursue their life goals.

-Because staying hooked up for nine months might permanently prevent them from achieving some of the moral goals they set for themselves or from reaping the benefits of their hard work.
-(For instance, let’s say it is your son that is kidnapped and hooked up to the World Famous Violinist, and let’s say your son had recently been offered a full-ride scholarship to a university to play basketball.
-Being hooked up to the WFV for nine months would not only cause him to lose this scholarship but to lose a year of training and, perhaps, the opportunity to ever play college basketball.
-This would deprive him of the just reward of his hard work.)
+For instance, let’s say it is your son that is kidnapped and hooked up to the World Famous Violinist.
+And let’s say your son had recently been offered a full-ride scholarship to a university to play basketball.
+Being hooked up to the WFV for nine months would cause him to lose this scholarship.
+And it would also cause him to lose a year of training.
+This could present him from ever being able to play college basketball.
+And this would deprive him of the just reward of his hard work.

 Photo by Marcus Spiske, courtesy of Unsplash

-And you are right: It is indeed wrong to use people’s bodies this way.
-When we do so, we use people as an object or a tool to accomplish our goals, rather than treating them as valuable in themselves.
-Someone could volunteer to stay hooked up to the WFV, and we would likely consider that a heroic act, but to force someone to do it is unethical, whether that person is a man, woman, boy, or girl.
+It is indeed wrong to kidnap anyone and force them to stay hooked up to the WFV.
+When we do this, we use people as an object or a tool to accomplish our goals, rather than treating them as valuable in themselves.
+Someone could volunteer to stay hooked up to the WFV, and we would likely consider that a heroic act.
+But to force someone to do it is unethical, whether that person is a man, woman, boy, or girl.
 (You can read more about ethics here.)

 Once again, ask yourself, “Is it right for someone to kidnap my son, brother, father, husband and do this to them?”
 It is not.
 And it also would not be right to do this to someone’s daughter, sister, mother, or wife.
 People and their bodies cannot be used in this way.

 What is the Purpose of This Thought Experiment?